 Graduate and Professional Studies includes all of Siena Heights University’s off-campus locations, totally online degree completion programs as well as the Graduate College.

-The fall 2020 Academic Calendar for GPS will have the following fall start and end dates: Fall 1 sub-session: Aug.
-31-Oct.
-18, 2020; Fall 2 sub-session: Oct.
-26-Dec.
-13, 2020.
+The winter 2021 Academic Calendar for GPS will have the following winter start and end dates: Winter 1 sub-session: Jan.
+11-Feb.
+28, 2021; Winter 2 sub-session: March 15-May 2, 2021.
 All previous dates for adding, dropping or withdrawing from a course remain as previously published.
 Student census dates will also remain as originally published.
 To view the Academic Calendar, visit sienaheights.edu/Academics/Academic-Calendar.

-Fall 2020 GPS courses will be offered in one of the following methods: remote, modified remote, or totally online.
-There will be a very limited number of GPS courses offered with a face-to-face component during the fall semester.
+Winter 2021 GPS courses will be offered in one of the following methods: remote, modified remote, or totally online.
+There will be a very limited number of GPS courses offered with a face-to-face component during the winter semester.
 This will include courses within the Clinical Mental Health Counseling and Community and Human Services programs.
-The University will continue to monitor CDC and State guidelines and recommendations with regard to the winter 2021 session.
+The University will continue to monitor CDC and State guidelines and recommendations with regard to the upcoming summer 2021 session.
 Here is other information to note:

 - GPS Tutoring Needs and Library Access: GPS students will continue to have access to quality tutoring options and Siena’s Library Services.
 Students are encouraged to review the Tutoring and Library section of the Reopening Task Force Report for full details.
 GPS advisors will also have information for students about these available resources and can help students navigate tutoring and library resources.

-- GPS Faculty Technical Needs: With the move to remote or totally online for GPS courses in the fall session, our GPS faculty may need access to additional technical resources.
-Our Associate Director of Operations, Amy Decker and Dean for Graduate and Professional Studies, Dr. Cheri Betz, are working collaboratively with Siena’s IT Department to supply faculty with the necessary tools and training for successful remote or online course delivery.
+- GPS Faculty Technical Needs: With the ongoing delivery of courses in the remote or totally online formats for GPS courses in 2021, our GPS faculty may need access to additional technical resources.
+Our Associate Director of Operations, Amy Decker, and Dean for Graduate and Professional Studies, Dr. Cheri Betz, are working collaboratively with Siena’s IT Department to supply faculty with the necessary tools and training for successful remote or online course delivery.

 - Faculty Preparedness for Teaching Online: All full-time GPS faculty are OLAC trained and have several years of online teaching experience.
 The majority of GPS adjunct instructors are also trained to teach online.
 The adjunct instructors who have not been trained to teach online have been asked to consider completing the OLAC Training Course.